Snorelax120/Annotation-automation-script/README.md

 ## 3. The Annotation Workflow

 The script uses a state machine controlled primarily by the backtick ( ` ) key.
 Each press of the backtick key moves you to the next stage of the form.
+The currently active section will always be indicated by a blue highlight.

 **Press `F2` at any time to reset the entire script and start over from Step 1.**